steveloughran/engineering-proposals/refactoring-s3a.md

-### expensive checks to enforce fileystem path restrictions
+### expensive checks to enforce filesystem path restrictions

 Applications which know the state of the FS before they start don't need all the overhead of the checks for parent paths, deleting fake parent dirs, etc.